cucumber-attic/website/apps/dynamic/views/_posts/enspiral_workshop.md

 ## Decision-making

 Enspiral, who have some roots in the Occupy protest movement, seem to mostly use a consensus-based approach to decision-making.
-[Loomio](https://www.loomio.org/), on of their ventures, was built directly to service their need to make consensus decisions across a distributed group.
+[Loomio](https://www.loomio.org/), one of their ventures, was built directly to service their need to make consensus decisions across a distributed group.

 So on occasion, if an online discussion in Loomio is getting difficult or emotional, people will just pick up the phone and speak to each other.
 As Susan eloquently put it: